irmen/prog8/docs/source/programming.rst

     It uses some extra logic to not consider the carry flag as extra rotation bit.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

-memcopy(from, to, numbytes)
-    Efficiently copy a number of bytes (1 - 256) from a memory location to another.
-    NOTE: 'to' must NOT overlap with 'from', unless it is *before* 'from'.
-    Because this function imposes some overhead to handle the parameters, it is only faster if the number of bytes is larger than a certain threshold.
-    Compare the generated code to see if it was beneficial or not.
-    The most efficient will always be to write a specialized copy routine in assembly yourself!

-memset(address, numbytes, bytevalue)
-    Efficiently set a part of memory to the given (u)byte value.
-    But the most efficient will always be to write a specialized fill routine in assembly yourself!
-    Note that for clearing the character screen, very fast specialized subroutines are available in the ``txt`` block (part of the ``textio`` module)

-memsetw(address, numwords, wordvalue)
-    Efficiently set a part of memory to the given (u)word value.
-    But the most efficient will always be to write a specialized fill routine in assembly yourself!

-leftstr(source, target, length)
-    Copies the left side of the source string of the given length to target string.
-    It is assumed the target string buffer is large enough to contain the result.
-    Modifies in-place, doesn't return a value (so can't be used in an expression).

-rightstr(source, target, length)
-    Copies the right side of the source string of the given length to target string.
-    It is assumed the target string buffer is large enough to contain the result.
-    Modifies in-place, doesn't return a value (so can't be used in an expression).

-substr(source, target, start, length)
-    Copies a segment from the source string, starting at the given index, and of the given length to target string.
-    It is assumed the target string buffer is large enough to contain the result.
-    Modifies in-place, doesn't return a value (so can't be used in an expression).

-strcmp(string1, string2)
-    Returns -1, 0 or 1 depeding on wether string1 sorts before, equal or after string2.

-swap(x, y)
-    Swap the values of numerical variables (or memory locations) x and y in a fast way.

-set_carry()  /  clear_carry()
-    Set (or clear) the CPU status register Carry flag.
-No result value.
-    (translated into ``SEC`` or ``CLC`` cpu instruction)

-set_irqd()  /  clear_irqd()
-    Set (or clear) the CPU status register Interrupt Disable flag.
-No result value.
-    (translated into ``SEI`` or ``CLI`` cpu instruction)

 rsave()
     Saves the CPU registers and the status flags.
     You can now more or less 'safely' use the registers directly, until you